nim-lang/Nim/doc/manual.md

     echo ch
   ```

-The compiler generates code as if the programmer would have written this:
+The compiler generates code as if the programmer had written this:

   ```nim
   var i = 0